 Abbie Fentress Swanson lives in Los Angeles, where she writes about food, agriculture and the environment and is the supervising producer of KCRW’s “Good Food” show.
 Her stories have aired on the National Public Radio programs “Morning Edition,” “All Things Considered” and “Here & Now.”
 She has written essays for Modern Farmer magazine, the food and travel website Roads & Kingdoms, NPR’s The Salt blog and the Virginia Quarterly Review.

-Prior to moving to California, Swanson covered food and farming for Harvest Public Media in Missouri, lived in Michigan for a 2014-’15 Knight-Wallace fellowship and worked on the arts and culture desk at WNYC Radio in New York.
+Prior to moving to California, Swanson covered food and farming for Harvest Public Media and KBIA in Missouri, lived in Michigan for a 2014-’15 Knight-Wallace fellowship and worked on the arts and culture desk at WNYC Radio in New York.
 Several of her stories have won Edward R. Murrow awards and she’s worked on teams that have won Associated Press and Online News Association prizes.

 Swanson grew up in rural central Virginia and is an alumna of the College of William & Mary and the University of California-Berkeley journalism program.
 Follow her on Twitter and Instagram @dearabbie.